What is a heart attack?

 - cardiac catheterization

-- cardiac computerized tomography (CT)
+- cardiac CT (cardiac computerized tomography)

 Early treatment for a heart attack can prevent or limit damage to the heart muscle.